 Waikato District Council - Proposed District Plan (Stage 2 Natural Hazards), Notified 27 July 2020.
-The following is a generalized metadata notation, layer specific metadata is in preparation.

 This layer is a spatial representation of an overlay in the Proposed District Plan and indicates where land use will be regulated by various associated rules.
 It will be used as a guide in the regulatory process of implementing the Proposed District Plan and managing land use, subdivision, the environment and economy.
 This dataset is subject to changes undertaken through the Resource Management act.
 Note individual Proposed Plan rules can have different statuses, some may have current legal effect and others will not until the Proposed Plan becomes operative.
 This data is provided for use in the District Plan only.